aeternity/state-channel-demo/README.md

 cd ../server && npm install
 ```

+> 💚 Interested in the vue.js version?
+You can find it [here](https://github.com/aeternity/state-channel-demo/tree/vuejs)

 # Running options
 ## Local Node and not on connected with an æternity network